JaydenMoore/U-Plan/README.md

-# 🌍 Urban Planner AI — NASA-Powered Risk Insights
+# 🌍 U-Plan — NASA-Powered Risk Insights

 A lightweight web app that helps **urban planners** assess environmental risks and construction conditions in any location using **NASA's open APIs**.